 Anchor Chart Example:

-The book The Cool Bean teaches students about what it means to be “cool” (it’s to be kind!).
+The book The Cool Bean teaches students what it means to be “cool” (it’s to be kind!).

 While reading The Cool Bean, you may: